Google Ads is on every marketer’s checklist these days, mostly its ability to build solid and goal-focused campaigns.

 Benefits of using Google Customer Match

-- Google Customer Match ensures that your advertising reaches people on different properties such as Google search, YouTube, Shopping and Gmail.
-Your subscribers can see your ads on those channels.
+2. Google Customer Match ensures that your advertising reaches people on different Google properties.

 How to use Google Customer Match in your marketing strategies

 Google Customer Match works by creating a Customer Match Audience, including email addresses, physical addresses, and phone numbers.
 Then, it uploads these identifiers into your Google Ads to target your prospects in Search, Shopping, Gmail, and YouTube campaigns.

 Below are five ways to use Google Customer Match in your marketing strategies.

 1. Using Google Customer Match to move prospects down the sales funnel

 To move your prospects further down the sales funnel means pushing them towards becoming paying customers.
 Google Customer Match lets you upload different email lists with different buying cycle segments.
 Then, you can create specifically designed adverts to move them through the sales funnel by tapping into their interest.